Analysis of antimicrobial use

 What we do

-In practice, antibiotic use notifications collected in external data collection systems are processed according to a specific methodology, to benchmarking reports for farmers on the one hand and summary reports for the sectors and the Government on the other hand.
+In practice, antibiotic use notifications collected in external data collection systems are processed according to a specific methodology, to benchmarking reports for farmers and veterinarians on the one hand and reports at sector or national level on the other hand.

 Periodic benchmarking reports